 Simply put, motivation refers to the inner and outer factors that stimulate people’s desires and energy to be interested in and committed to a task, role, or subject.
 Simply put, it is something that drives the individual to pursue his goals and aspirations.
 Motivation comes in two different forms.

-• Extrinsic Motivation: This comes from external factors, such as rewards or fear of punishment.
+- Extrinsic Motivation: This comes from external factors, such as rewards or fear of punishment.
 For instance, working harder to receive a promotion or avoiding penalties is extrinsic motivation.

-Motivation can change at some other time for different reasons such as personal conditions, environment, and objectives.
+Motivation can change at some other time for different reasons, such as personal conditions, environment, and objectives.
 Knowing what will motivate one helps in building long-term commitment and success.

-Given the fact that factors motivating people vary, understanding the determinants of motivation is therefore very essential to leaders and managers so that they can devise strategies that will inspire their teams to excel.
+Given the fact that factors motivating people vary, understanding the determinants of motivation is therefore very essential to leaders and management so that they can devise strategies that will inspire their teams to excel.
 Motivation in the workplace should never be taken lightly.
 The following are a few reasons why:

-• Enhances Productivity: Motivated individuals are more likely to put in consistent effort, improving their productivity and performance at work or in personal tasks.
+- Enhances Productivity: Motivated individuals are more likely to put in consistent effort, improving their productivity and performance at work or in personal tasks.

-• Drives Goal Achievement: Motivation helps people stay focused and committed to achieving their short-term and long-term goals, even when challenges arise.
+- Drives Goal Achievement: Motivation helps people stay focused and committed to achieving their short-term and long-term goals, even when challenges arise.

-• Improves Job Satisfaction: Motivated employees are more likely to find satisfaction in their roles, which reduces absenteeism, turnover, and dissatisfaction at the workplace.
+- Improves Job Satisfaction: Motivated employees usually have a greater satisfaction level in their work, which in turn leads to lower absenteeism, turnover, and dissatisfaction in the workplace.

-• Increases Commitment and Persistence: Motivation helps individuals stay committed to their goals and persist even when facing difficulties, thereby building resilience.
+- Increases Commitment and Persistence: Motivation helps individuals stay committed to their goals and persist even when facing difficulties, thereby building resilience.

 Maslow’s Hierarchy of Needs Theory